Johan Peter Wleugel

-Admiral Johan Peter Wleugel (14 February 1736 – 4 January 1825) was a Norwegian naval officer who reached the rank of admiral in 1812.
+Admiral Johan Peter Wleugel (14 February 1736 – 4 January 1825) was a Dano-Norwegian naval officer who spent the early part of his career in the service of the Royal Dano-Norwegian Navy.
+After the dissolution of the personal union between Denmark and Norway, in 1814, he continued his career in the Royal Danish Navy, with rank of admiral.
 He was a member of numerous commissions in the late 18th and early 19th century.
 He was also active as a cartographer.

 Early life

 Wleugel was born on 14 February 1736 in Trondheim, the son of colonel lieutenant Peter Johan Wleugel (ca. 1692–1752) and Agnete Schumacher (died 1746).
 His father, who was born in Tranquebar to a Dutch father and a Danish mother, was commandant of Munkholm.
 His mother was from Trondheim.
 After the mother's death, his father married secondly to Joachime Catharine Benzon (1757-1836).

 Career

 Wleugel became a cadet in 1749, a junior lieutenant in 1755, a senior lieutenant in 1758, captain lieutenant in 1763, captain in 1769, commander captain in 1781, commodore in 1789, counter admiral in 1796, vice admiral in 1800 and admiral in 1812.

 In 1751–54, he was in India with the frigate Bornholm.
 In 1758, he was in Marocco with the frigate Hvide Ørn.
 In 1759, with the frigate Grønland, he escorted a convoy to St. Martin.
 In 1760, he was in the Mediterranean Sea with Fyen.

 In 1764, he studied water infrastructure abroad.
 In 1765, he oversaw the construction of bridges and harbour facilities.
 In 1769, he was second-in-command of Island on a voyage to Algier.
 In 1770, he was second-in-command of Prinds Friderich on another voyage to Algier.
 When captain Ahlefeldt died in Gibraltar, he took over the command of the frigate Christiansø in the Mediterranean squadron.
 When Forskrækkelsen grounded at Varberg in 1772, Wleugel was responsible for salvage from the wreck, and when the ship could not be saved, upon orders, he sold it by public auction.
 In 1773, he was in England to buy two ships.
 He bought two American vessels which were commissioned as Crocodillen and Basilisken.
 In 1775, they were transferred to the Royal Greenland Trading Department without having been fitted out for their original purpose.
 In 1775, he was tasked with mapping the Roads of Copenhagen (Københavns Red).
 In 1776, he was captain of the frigate Kiel on an expedition to Iceland, tasked with surveying and mapping the east coast of the island.
 Wleugel created a series of very detailed maps of the major fjords.
 These were of great use to seafarers who often sailed into these inlets, either for shelter or resources.
 In addition, he also created a map of the whole coastline, though this was with fewer details and significantly and accurate.